ZORO2045/ai_image_generator/README.md

 1. Enter the desired text in the designated field.
 2. Click the "Generate" button.
-3. The generated image based on the input text will be displayed.
+3. The generated image based on the input text will be displayed as link below, so you can copy it and open in new tab.

 ### Note